josrenato/biomaglab.github.io/content/pt/authors/andre/_index.md

     url: 'https://www5.usp.br/'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include on interdisciplinary projects at the interface of the areas of biophysics and medical physics.
-Electron Spin Resonance (ESR) Dosimetry and Dating, Biomagnetism and Magnetic Resonance Imaging (MRI).
+bio:  I am currently a research professor at the Edmond and Lily Safra International Institute of Neurosciences - Instituto Santos Dumont.
+My academic interest is centered on the dynamics of sensory processing, the integration between sensory systems and how information from the environment is perceived by individuals.
+In human studies, we use functional magnetic resonance imaging combined with machine learning techniques to understand how semantic categories are organized in the brain.

 interests:
+  - Transcranial Magnetic Stimulation
+  - Neuroscience
-  - Biomagnetism
+  - Sensory processing
-  - Electron Spin Resonance Dosimetry and Dating

 education:
   courses:

-    - course: Doctoral in Applied Physics
+    - course: PhD in Physics Applied to Medicine and Biology
       institution: University of São Paulo
-      year: 1984
-    - course: Master in Applied Physics
-      institution: University of São Paulo
-      year: 1980
-    - course: BSc in Physics
-      institution: University of São Paulo
-      year: 1976
+      year: 2012

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons